ory/closed-reference-notifier/README.md

 | issueLabels | the labels to create issues with, comma seperated list         | closed reference |
 | issueLimit  | the maximum number of issues to create, supposed to catch bugs | 5                |

+Additionally to setting `ignore` as an input, you can also place a `.reference-ignore` file in the root of your repo (entries should be `\n` separated).
+Both, the input and the file will be concatenated.

 Note that the action fails when there are more issues to be created than the limit allows.
 This is because GitHub Actions do not have manual approval.